mojolicious/mojo.js/docs/Cheatsheet.md

   // Format for HTTP exceptions ("html", "json", or "txt")
   exceptionFormat: 'html',

-  // Secret passphrases used for signed cookies and the like
+  // Rotating secret passphrases used for signed cookies and the like
   secrets: ['s3cret'],

-  // Application operating mode
+  // Operating mode for application
   mode: 'development'
 });
 ```